Improving Zero-Shot Translation by Disentangling Positional Information: Introduction

 \section{Introduction}

 Multilingual neural machine translation (NMT) system encapsulates several translation directions in a single model \cite{firat2017multi,johnson-etal-2017-googles}.
-The multilingual systems have been shown to be capable of directly translating between language pairs unseen in training \cite{johnson-etal-2017-googles, ha2016toward}.
+These multilingual models have been shown to be capable of directly translating between language pairs unseen in training \cite{johnson-etal-2017-googles, ha2016toward}.
 Zero-shot translation as such is attractive both practically and theoretically.
 Compared to pivoting via an intermediate language, the direct translation halves inference-time computation and circumvents error propagation.
-Considering data collection, zero-shot translation does not require parallel data for a potentially quadratic number of language pairs, which is sometimes impractical especially between low-resource languages.
+Considering data collection, zero-shot translation does not require parallel data for a potentially quadratic number of language pairs, which is sometimes impractical to acquire especially between low-resource languages.
 Using less supervised data in turn reduces training time.
 From a modeling perspective, zero-shot translation calls for language-agnostic representations, which are likely more robust and can benefit low-resource translation directions.

 Despite the potential benefits, achieving high-quality zero-shot translation is a challenging task.
-Standard systems tend to generate poor outputs, sometimes in an incorrect target language \cite{arivazhagan2019missing, zhang-etal-2020-improving, rios2020subword}.
-Prior work has shown that the model captures spurious correlations between language pairs with supervised data \cite{gu-etal-2019-improved}.
+Prior works \cite{arivazhagan2019missing, zhang-etal-2020-improving, rios-etal-2020-subword} have shown that standard systems tend to generate poor outputs, sometimes in an incorrect target language.
+It has been further shown that the encoder-decoder model captures spurious correlations between language pairs with supervised data \cite{gu-etal-2019-improved}.
 During training, the model only learns to encode the inputs in a form that facilitates translating the supervised directions.
 The decoder, when prompted for zero-shot translation to a different target language, has to handle inputs distributed differently from what was seen in training, which inevitably degrades performance.
 Ideally, the decoder could translate into any target language it was trained on given an encoded representation independent of input languages.
 In practice, however, achieving a language-agnostic encoder is not straightforward.